Hawaii Reopens to Tourism

 Things to know about visiting a reopening Hawaii

 Pre-Travel Testing Program begins October 15th**

 Last Updated: September 27, 2020, at 12 pm HST

 Undoubtedly, many visitors have been keeping a close eye on Hawaii and its process of reopening to visitors and tourists.
-Since late March, there has been a 14-day quarantine, and there's some good news on that front as of late June 2020.
-Hawaii will now be relaxing the mandatory 14-day quarantine policy as of August 1, 2020, allowing travelers to present proof of a negative COVID-19 test instead.
-Overall, Hawaii has fared relatively well thanks to its early and long-standing quarantine policy, recording just 900+ cases to date in total.
+Since late March, there has been a 14-day Hawaii quarantine, and there's some good news on that front.
+Hawaii will now be relaxing the mandatory 14-day quarantine policy as of Thursday, October 15, 2020, allowing travelers to present proof of a negative COVID-19 test instead.
+That's 18 days from today and counting...

 Here’s everything you need to know:

 Do you have to test for COVID-19 to visit Hawaii?

 The pre-testing travel program, beginning October 15th, effectively opens up the islands to visitors, as long as they bring along proof of a negative COVID-19 test and complete a State Dept. of Agriculture paper form (distributed on all flights) prior to arrival within the state.